-I have been on the look out for a leasehold apartment up to £245,000 and identified one round the corner in Darley Abbey I like with a park and railway links in the vicinity, the downside is that it's only got 51 years unexpired on the lease.
-I can't really find anything else in Darley Abbey suitable, so just wondered if I would be making a mistake purchasing a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £245,000 and identified one near me in Darley Abbey I like with open areas and station nearby, however it only has 52 remaining years left on the lease.
+I can't really find anything else in Darley Abbey in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you need a home loan the shortness of the lease will be problematic.
-Reduce the offer by the expected lease extension will cost if not already taken into account.
-If the current owner has owned the premises for a minimum of twenty four months you can ask them to commence the lease extension formalities and pass it to you.
-You can add 90 years to the current lease with a zero ground rent applied.
-You should consult your conveyancing lawyer concerning this.
+If you require a home loan the shortness of the lease will likely be problematic.
+Reduce the price by the amount the lease extension will cost if not already taken into account.
+If the existing proprietor has owned the premises for a minimum of twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
+You can add 90 years to the existing lease with a zero ground rent applied.
+You should consult your conveyancing solicitor about this.

 In what way does the Landlord & Tenant Act 1954 affect my business premises in Darley Abbey and how can you help?